Seatis/my-teaching-materials/java-basics/P-project-options/README.md

 >B

 ```
-Nope, to "B" or not to be, we'll it's looking like it's not to be.
+Nope, to "B" or not to be, we'll it's looking like I'll know the answer to that question pretty soon.

        +------+
        |      |